kieran-boyle/Mods/Kiki-AllTheBoss/README.txt

 Config explanation.

-debug : (true / false). will output the newely calculated boss waves in the server log.
+debug :  will output the newely calculated boss waves in the server log. (true / false)

 Raiders and rogues are split into sections with the following options.